 Today’s recipe is all about aubergines!
 The Mediterranean diet is well known for being very varied, rich and delicious.
 The range of vegetables and fruits that you can find is wide and often easy to find something on the season.
 Some of them you can actually find locally in the United Kingdom.
 Others are normally imported as they don’t grow efficiently enough to respond to the demand.

-The good news is that they can be easy to do and with a very flexible recipe: you can choose the amount or type of spices you prefer, you can opt to add more garlic, more onion or more parsley.
-You can even choose to cook them in the oven or fry them instead.
+Today’s recipe is Red Lentils Falafels.
+And who doesn’t fancy a good patty?
+They are tasty and fulfilling.
+It is even better when they can be easy and flexible to do: you can choose the amount or type of spices you prefer, you can opt to add more garlic, more onion or more parsley.
+You can even choose between frying them or cooking in the oven.